Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2: Discussions

 \subsection{C. Magnetic interactions in GdRu$_{2}$Si$_{2}$}

-Several theoretical frameworks have succeeded in reproducing the topological spin textures in centrosymmetric metal systems taking different magnetic interactions into account \cite{PhysRevB.103.104408,PhysRevB.103.064414,PhysRevLett.124.207201,Yambe2021,PhysRevB.104.184432,PhysRevLett.101.156402,PhysRevLett.108.096401,PhysRevLett.118.147205,hayami2017effective,PhysRevB.103.024439,PhysRevB.103.054422,PhysRevLett.125.117204,PhysRevLett.128.157206}.
+Several theoretical frameworks have succeeded in reproducing the topological spin textures in centrosymmetric metal systems taking different magnetic interactions into account \cite{PhysRevB.103.104408, PhysRevB.103.064414, PhysRevLett.124.207201, Yambe2021, PhysRevB.104.184432, PhysRevLett.101.156402, PhysRevLett.108.096401, PhysRevLett.118.147205, hayami2017effective, PhysRevB.103.024439, PhysRevB.103.054422, PhysRevLett.125.117204, PhysRevLett.128.157206}.
 Here, based on the experimental results shown above, major magnetic interactions in this system are discussed.

-First, we point out the singificance of the RKKY interaction, the itinerant-electrons-mediated interaction, in GdRu$_{2}$Si$_{2}$.
-We observe the change of the dHvA-frequency at the transition from Phase III to the FF phase, indicating the electronic band modification due to the formation of the spin texture (Fig.~\ref{Fig2}).
-The frequency change along with the magnetic transition has to occur with the Brillouin zone reconstruction if the electronic structure is coupled with the magnetic texture via the exchange interaction between the local moments and itinerant electrons.
-The magnetic phase transition from Phase III to the FF phase is accompanied by superzone gap closing related to $\mathbf{Q}_{1}$ and $\mathbf{Q}_{2}$; Brillouin zone gets $\sim (1/0.22)^2$ times larger \cite{khanh2020nanometric,khanh2022zoology}.
-This indicates that the modulation of the deeply localized Gd-4$f$ spins can change the modulation pattern of the itinerant electrons at the Fermi level via the RKKY interaction, which is consistent with the recent STM observation of the local density of states which vary with the underlying magnetic structures \cite{yasui2020imaging}.
+First, we point out the significance of the RKKY interaction, the itinerant-electrons-mediated interaction, in GdRu$_{2}$Si$_{2}$.
+According to the previous STM observation, different patterns in the local density of states were observed in each phase, reflecting the underlying magnetic structures \cite{yasui2020imaging}.
+This indicates that the electronic band structure can be modified due to the different spin textures via the exchange interaction between the local moments and itinerant electrons.
+The modification of the band structure may change the quantum oscillation frequencies, which is consistent with our observation of the change in dHvA frequencies at the transition from Phase III to the FF phase (Fig.~\ref{Fig2}).
+The modulation of the deeply localized Gd-4$f$ spins can change the modulation pattern of the itinerant electrons at the Fermi level via the RKKY interaction.

 On the one hand, the first-principles calculation study suggests that Fermi-surface nesting in GdRu$_{2}$Si$_{2}$ enhances the RKKY interaction that stabilizes the helical modulation along the nesting vector \cite{PhysRevLett.128.157206}.
 The study predicts a barrel-shaped nested Fermi surface located around the zone center, whose nesting vector matches the experimentally observed magnetic modulation $\mathbf{Q}=(0.22, 0, 0)$.
 Although we do find a barrel-shaped sheet (pillar-like part of the $\gamma$ band), it resides at the zone corner.
 The predicted nesting period, however, shows a good agreement with the radius of the band $\beta$.
 Assuming a circular cross-section, the magnetic modulation $\mathbf{Q}=(0.22, 0, 0)$ corresponds to the cross-section whose radius is $k \sim \SI{0.17}{\angstrom ^{-1}}$.
 This is close to the estimated Fermi wavevectors of the band $\beta$ in the FF phase (0.13 and $\SI{0.15}{\angstrom^{-1}}$, respectively (Table.~\ref{tab0})).
 The fair agreement with the experimental value might indicate that the helimagnetic modulation can be enhanced by the Fermi-surface effect in GdRu$_{2}$Si$_{2}$.